 - mop beard gnomes are made with or without the mop’s plastic nub – you can tuck it down into the body of the gnome or cut the mop strands off and discard it

 - you will likely have mop material leftover – make gnome ornaments like these or an entire gnome family (the mop heads also make great braids for girl gnomes)

 More Christmas Gnome tutorials You Might Like

-- Christmas Cowboy Gnome – If you want to learn how to make a gnome for Christmas, this cowboy gnome is one long, tall drink of water that’s down for the holidays–and you can find everything you need to make him at the craft store!
+- Christmas Cowboy Gnome – If you want to learn how to make a gnome for Christmas, this Nordic Christmas cowboy nisse is one long, tall drink of water that’s down for the holidays–and you can find everything you need to make him at the craft store!

 - 75+ Christmas Gnome Tutorials – All of the BEST gnome tutorials for the holidays that you’ll find anywhere.
 And I mean ANYWHERE.
 There’s so many free sewing patterns for gnomes, you’ll never run out of ideas.

-- Christmas Gnome Ornaments – Our most popular tutorial by far, these little tomten are perfect for any Christmas tree!
+- Christmas Gnome Ornaments – Our most popular Scandinavian Christmas gnome tutorial by far, these little tomten are perfect for any Christmas tree!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite easy gnome tutorial board on Pinterest.
+Please share it on Facebook or save it to your favorite easy Christmas crafts pin board.